House Hunting in Mérida 2016

 Morning came quickly and I couldn't sleep long.
-I was up early and went for a dip in the pool and then got ready for Isaac to come so we could start our house hunting.
+I was up early and went for a dip in the little pool at Casa Koala and then got ready for Isaac to pick me up so we could start our house hunting.

-I paced around Casa Koala as I waited.
+I paced around Casa Koala.
 I pace a lot, it helps me think and relieves my stress.
-I also looked out the frond door frequently, hoping Isaac wouldn't have any trouble finding the house.
+I also looked out the front door frequently, hoping Isaac wouldn't have any trouble finding the house like the taxi driver and I had the night before.
 Eventually he pulled up and I waved him over.
 I pointed out the house across the street and said with disappointment "That was the one I came for."

 We looked at a number of houses.
 Some were already remodeled and they were nice, but they lacked a certain character charm that I was looking for, or if they had that charm they were too expensive or a little farther outside the area I preferred to be in.
 Yes, by this time, I had become location fussy.
 And after this trip, I would become even fussier.

 We also looked at some houses in need of remodel.
 Some were too narrow, some were too short.
 Some were too narrow and too short.